 During his time in office Fontaine negotiated the Kelowna Accord, an agreement with a Liberal government to spend $5 billion on alleviating aboriginal poverty over 10 years.
 The current Conservative government has not honoured that agreement.
 Atleo has credited the Leadership Accord with making Kelowna happen.

 Fontaine's time in office also saw Prime Minister Stephen Harper offer a formal apology for residential schools, a longstanding policy that placed First Nations, Inuit and Metis children in government- and church-run schools in an effort to assimilate them into Canadian society.

-Now with Atleo in charge of the Assembly of First Nations, Squamish Hereditary Chief Bill Williams said British Columbia's First Nations will have an easier time moving their priorities forward.
+Now with Atleo in charge of the Assembly of First Nations, Squamish Hereditary Chief Bill Williams said that British Columbia's First Nations will have an easier time moving their priorities forward.

 "It'll show the rest of the tribes across Canada how we work on the West Coast," he said in an interview.
 "It seems like everything else in Canada, all the politics stop at the Rockies and nothing else is heard west of the Rockies."

 Williams, who attended the convention himself and often puts resolutions on the floor at assembly meetings, said B.C.
-First Nations won't have to spend as much time explaining their issues or their points of view to the rest of the country.
+First Nations won't have to expend as much time explaining their issues or their points of view to the rest of the country.